1. How many options are there?

+Columbariums can be designed and installed almost anywhere.
+The high density of a columbarium means that relatively little space is required.
 A columbarium can be almost any size and can be put in areas you may not think to use.
-They do not take much space and can be located in unused areas.
-There are endless options.
 A church recently put niches behind their altar in a chapel.
 It works perfectly for them.
-A cemetery recently included a columbarium as a retaining wall.
 Another church put a columbarium in their prayer garden, making it a place of reflection, prayer and a place to remember the loved ones of the church members who are memorialized there.
+There are endless options.